-Wheaton College offers a unique and cutting edge curriculum for physics majors, designed to capture your attention from your very first semester, and working ultimately to prepare you for successful careers in any number of fields or postgraduate studies.
+Wheaton’s whole-person approach to learning not only develops your scientific knowledge but also deepens your relationship with God and his good creation.
+We offer a unique and cutting-edge curriculum for physics majors, designed to capture your attention from your very first semester, and working ultimately to prepare you for successful careers in any number of fields or postgraduate studies.

 If you are an incoming physics major, you are encouraged to take the Physics Seminar.
 This orientation course seeks to “set the table” and introduces you to both Wheaton’s distinctive curriculum and to the larger physics community.
 The seminar-style class invites you to explore current topics in physics, the assortment of career paths available, and the relationship of physics to the Church and society.
 In addition, it provides you with a nurturing atmosphere to begin developing friendships (and study groups) with like-minded physics majors.

 The first year content courses, Introductory Physics I & II, will firmly ground you in the foundational ideas of Newtonian mechanics and the important practical topics of electricity and magnetism.
 Both of these courses (hopefully!) pique your interest by devoting significant time to 20th and 21st century physics by diving into the paradigm shifts brought by Einstein’s theory of relativity and the counterintuitive ideas of quantum mechanics.
 At every turn, opportunities are presented to consider the relationship between our discoveries of the nature of the Universe and evangelical Christian faith.